OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/apply-content-security-policy.md

 ### iframe content is displayed but does not behave as expected

-With the [version 2.3](https://webkit.org/blog/9521/intelligent-tracking-prevention-2-3/) release of Apple’s Webkit Intelligent Tracking Prevention (ITP) in 2017, the Safari browser blocks all cookies for cross-site resources by default.
-This means that users of Safari on iOS 13 and iPadOS beta, and Safari 13 on macOS, cannot access a reactive **OutSystems** app  that is hosted on a different domain which is embedded in an iframe element.
+With the [version 2.3](https://webkit.org/blog/9521/intelligent-tracking-prevention-2-3/) release of Apple’s Webkit Intelligent Tracking Prevention (ITP) in 2017, Safari on iOS 13 and iPadOS beta, and Safari 13 on macOS, blocks all cookies for cross-site resources by default.

+In these browsers iframe content displays correctly when the **frame-ancestors** directive field has been configured properly.
+However, an app that requires cookies to save/transfer user info will not behave as expected.

 An example of this behavior is shown below:

-1. An end-user logs into a portal page ([https://portal.example.com](https://portal.example.com)) which has authentication mechanisms to create first-party cookies.
+1. An end-user logs into a portal page (`https://portal.example.com`) which has authentication mechanisms to create first-party cookies.
-1. An **OutSystems** app in an HTML iframe ([https://app.example.net](https://app.example.net)), which is on a different domain, attempts to create third-party cookies.
-The Safari browser blocks all access to the domain/application that is consuming the first party cookies.
-The content in the iframe is not rendered.
+1. An **OutSystems** app in an HTML iframe (`https://app.example.net`), which is on a different domain, attempts to create third-party cookies.
+The Safari browser blocks these cookies and the content in the iframe does not behave as expected.

 ![Safari blocks iframe from 3rd party app](images/safari-blocks-iframe-diag.png)